clan-lol/clan-core/clanModules/borgbackup/README.md

-BorgBackup is an efficient backup program that uses data deduplication to store only changes, making it ideal for daily backups.
-It offers optional compression and authenticated encryption, ensuring secure backups even to untrusted targets.
+Efficient, deduplicating backup program with optional compression and secure encryption.
 ---